 Use the back of a large spoon or ladle to crush up the candy to get coarsely chopped candy pieces.

 Use parchment paper or foil for easy clean up.
 I would suggest covering your work area and the baking pan.

 Another sweet and salty recipe we love to make and is very kid friendly are these Dark Chocolate Pretzel Granola Bars.
 They make a nice after school snack.

-If you make these, let me know how you liked the recipe in the comments below.
+If you make these, let me know how you liked the recipe in the comments/ratings below.
 I love to hear from you!

 - 4 ounce Bakers Semi-Sweet Chocolate Bar

 - Candy, crushed (I used M&M's and Butterfingers)

 - Coarsely crush up candy using the back of a large spoon or ladle.
 Place each candy into individual bowls and set aside for later.